 But there’s an easier option for the here and now: natural gas.

-I’ve written about this before– US natural is absurdly cheap, especially compared to global prices.
+I’ve written about this before– US natural gas is absurdly cheap, especially compared to global prices.
 That’s because there’s just so damn much of it in the US… combined with the fact that natural gas is complicated to transport.

 Oil is simple.
 Tanker ships crisscross the planet transporting crude from country to country, so the global price for oil is similar everywhere.